Comeback (sports): Regular season

-The Sacramento Kings defeated the Chicago Bulls 102-98 on December 21, 2009 at Chicago's United Center.
-Trailing for three quarters, with the largest deficit at 35 points with less than 9 minutes remaining in the third quarter, the Kings rallied behind the scoring of Tyreke Evans' 23 points.
+The Sacramento Kings defeated the Chicago Bulls 102–98 on December 21, 2009 at Chicago's United Center.
+Trailing for three quarters, with the largest deficit at 35 points(44-79) with 8:49 remaining in the third quarter, the Kings rallied behind the scoring of Tyreke Evans' 23 points.
 Sacramento overcame the Bulls in the fourth quarter despite a 26-point performance by Chicago's Luol Deng.
 This comeback constitutes the second largest comeback in NBA history.